keltablante/NopCommerce/README.md

 3. Click "Generating a new SSH key and adding it to the ssh-agent"

-4. Clone the project to your local machine using SSH.
+4. Clone the project to your local machine using SSH

 5. Download and install node.js: https://nodejs.org/en/download

 6. Download and install Cypress: https://docs.cypress.io/guides/getting-started/installing-cypress

+7. Open cypress using $npx cypress open and navigate to the project folder

-7. Using cypress, navigate to the spec files (.cy.js) under cypress/E2E/Tests and execute.
+8. Navigate to the spec files (.cy.js) under cypress/E2E/Tests and execute

+9 Or run the tests headlessly with reports via terminal using the scripts provided under package.json